jamiesolomon/jamiesolomon.github.io/_posts/2023-03-14-PredictingMLBRuns.md

 ### Model 4: Predicting Number of Runs using Ordinary Least Squares - 0.93

-From this moment on, this report will only be using what will be referred to atomic batting statistics.
+From this moment on, this report will only be using what will be referred to <i>atomic batting statistics</i>.
 These are the statistics that strictly contribute to offense (runs) without over lapping with each other (eg: OPS and OBP).
 The atomic batting statistics chosen are:
  + Singles
  + Doubles